Talk about their baby

-Let them know you are thinking about them – a simple text, card or email goes a long way.
+A simple text, card or email goes a long way.
 If you know them well, you might want to call them and ask how they are.
 It’s okay to ask ‘How are you?’

-Offer practical help – when a baby dies it can be very hard for parents and families to do everyday tasks such as walking the dog, going shopping or cleaning the house.
+When a baby dies it can be very hard for parents and families to do everyday tasks such as walking the dog, going shopping or cleaning the house.
 Offer to help in a practical way.

 Going back to work

 If you know a colleague whose baby has died you may want to let them know how sorry you are.
 If you’re an employer find out how best to support your staff and volunteers.